Villano III: Universal Wrestling Association (1973–1994)

-AAA (1995–1998)
+AAA (1995–1997)

-In 1995, the UWA was forced to close down, leaving Los Villanos without a home base for the first time in their careers.
-The brothers soon signed with Antonio Peña's Lucha Libre AAA Worldwide (AAA) and began working for the promotion as a trios group, marking Villano III's transition from being primarily a singles wrestler to working more trios matches.
-In March 1996, Los Villanos defeated Cien Caras, Heavy Metal, and Latin Lover to become the inaugural holders of the AAA Americas Trios Championship, a title created by Peña specifically for Los Villanos as AAA did not have an active trios championship before.
-The team held the championship until November 19, 1996, when they lost to Los Oficiales (Guardia, Oficial, and Vigilante), but regained the championship less than two months later.
+Following the closure of UWA in 1995, Los Villanos signed with Antonio Peña's Lucha Libre AAA Worldwide (AAA), where they wrestled as a trios group, marking Villano III's transition from being primarily a singles wrestler to working more trios matches.
+In March 1996, Los Villanos defeated Cien Caras, Heavy Metal and Latin Lover to become the inaugural holders of the AAA Americas Trios Championship, a title created by Peña specifically for Los Villanos, as AAA did not have an active trios championship before.
+The team held the championship until November 19, when they lost to Los Oficiales (Guardia, Oficial and Vigilante), but regained it less than two months later.
 Los Villanos also became the first ever Mexican National Atómicos Champions, teaming with Pierroth Jr. to win the four-man team exclusive championship.
 By mid-1996, Villano IV and Villano V had begun working for the US-based World Championship Wrestling (WCW).
-In 1997 most of the wrestlers that worked for WCW split off from AAA to form Promo Azteca, which included the Villano brothers.
-By leaving AAA, Los Villanos vacated both the Americas Trios title and the Mexican National Atómicos Championship.
+In 1997, most of the wrestlers that worked for WCW split off from AAA to form Promo Azteca, which included the Villano brothers.
+By leaving AAA, Los Villanos vacated both the Americas Trios Championship and the Mexican National Atómicos Championship.

 World Wrestling Council / Independent circuit (1997–1998)

-After leaving AAA, Villano III toured Puerto Rico several times in 1997 and 1998, working for the World Wrestling Council (WWC).
-On November 27, 1997, Villano III defeated Ricky Santana to win the WWC Puerto Rican Championship to start his tour with WWC.
-Two days later Santana regained the championship before Villano III regained it on December 21.
-Villano did not work in Puerto Rico between January and April, only returning to the island to lose the Puerto Rican championship to Glamour Boy Shane on WWC's 25th Anniversary Show.

-Villano III also worked on the independent circuit after leaving AAA, as well as making sporadic appearances for both Consejo Mundial de Lucha Libre (CMLL) and Promo Azteca at the time.
-On July 18, 1998, Villano III was one of 32 wrestlers putting their masks on the line in a Ruleta de la Muerte ("Roulette of death") tournament where the losing teams advance and in the end the final team would face off in a Lucha de Apuestas match.
-Villano III and his partner Shocker lost to Rayo de Jalisco Jr. and Mil Máscaras in the first round, but defeated El Hijo del Santo and Guerrero del Futuro in the second round to preserve their masks.
+After his AAA departure, Villano III toured Puerto Rico several times in 1997 and 1998 for the World Wrestling Council (WWC).
+He began the tour on November 27, 1997, defeating Ricky Santana to win the WWC Puerto Rican Championship.
+Two days later, Santana regained the championship, which Villano III won back on December 21.
+Villano did not work in Puerto Rico between January and April, only returning to the island to lose the championship to Glamour Boy Shane at WWC's 25th Anniversary Show on August 1.
+He also worked on the independent circuit and made sporadic appearances for both Consejo Mundial de Lucha Libre (CMLL) and Promo Azteca at the time.
+On July 18, 1998, Villano III was one of 32 wrestlers putting their masks on the line in a Ruleta de la Muerte ("Roulette of Death") tournament, where the losing teams advance and, in the end, the final team would face off in a Lucha de Apuestas.
+Villano III and his partner, Shocker, lost to Mil Máscaras and Rayo de Jalisco Jr. in the first round, but defeated El Hijo del Santo and Guerrero del Futuro in the second round to preserve their masks.